 It consists of an exhibition area of approximately 300 square meters, divided into six thematic areas (Romanesque Sculpture; Symbols and Meanings; Stonemasons and Sculptors; Church of Abragão; Abragão Portal; Nave/Projection), to offer a visit that combines new technologies with unique objects and knowledge.

-The Route of the Romanesque is a tourist-cultural project that comprises, currently, 58 monuments, located in 12 municipalities of the Sousa, Douro and Tâmega valleys (Amarante, Baião, Castelo de Paiva, Celorico de Basto, Cinfães, Felgueiras, Lousada, Marco de Canaveses, Paços de Ferreira, Paredes, Penafiel and Resende), in northern Portugal.
+The Route of the Romanesque is a tourist-cultural project that comprises, currently, 58 monuments and two interpretation centre, located in 12 municipalities of the Sousa, Douro and Tâmega valleys (Amarante, Baião, Castelo de Paiva, Celorico de Basto, Cinfães, Felgueiras, Lousada, Marco de Canaveses, Paços de Ferreira, Paredes, Penafiel and Resende), in northern Portugal.